delbetu/delbetu.github.io/README.md

 ---
 ```

-## Writing posts
-- _draft folder or front matter `draft: true`
-- _posts folder with format YY-MM-DD-title.md
-- preview draft by running jekyll build/serve --draft It will use current day

 ## Reference for this site
 - https://koppl.in/indigo/
 - Index page has default layout --> It shows the about content, a picture and social links